ole1986/centronic-py/README.md

 ### ADD MORE CHANNELS

-By default the `--channel` argument relays on a single unit for a maximum of **7 channels**.
+By default the `--channel` argument uses the first known unit (registered in the database file) for a maximum of **7 channels**.

-If more channels are required, the `--channel` argument can be used to choose different units (max 3)
+If more channels are required, the `--channel` argument can be used to choose different units (maximum 5)

 Example: